bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 have spaces.
 For example ```@{adjusted close}{($ 0.00 a)}`` applies a format to a column named "adjusted close".

-The example code below shows configuring a ``HoverTool`` with different formatters for different fields:
+The example code below shows explicitly configuring a ``HoverTool`` with different formatters for different fields:

 .. code-block:: python